GEK Terna: Company

 The company was formed when former competitors GEK and TERNA merged in 1999.
 Until 2008, GEK was the name of the holding with TERNA being its operational branch.
 The Athens-based company has been listed at the Athens Exchange since 1969 and belongs to the 25 companies forming the FTSE/Athex Large Cap index.
 In 2013, U.S. investment firm York Capital Magagement bought a 10% share of the company.

+In 2017, GEK Terna was fined €18.6 million ($ million) for colluding with other major Greek construction companies for 23 years (1989–2012) to rig the tenders for public work projects in their favour, including projects that received funding from the European Union.

 Sectors

 Rail privatization bid

 Following the Greek government-debt crisis, GEK Terna showed interest in the planned privatization of Greek state-owned railway carrier TrainOSE.
-Together with the state-owned railway companies of Russia and France, RZD and SNCF, and Romanian private railway carrier Grup Feroviar Roman, it placed a joint bid for TrainOSE and the Hellenic Company for Rolling Stock Maintenance (Rosco), currently held by the Hellenic Republic Asset Development Fund.
+Together with the state-owned railway companies of Russia and France, RZD and SNCF, and Romanian private railway carrier Grup Feroviar Român, it placed a joint bid for TrainOSE and the Hellenic Company for Rolling Stock Maintenance (Rosco), currently held by the Hellenic Republic Asset Development Fund.
 Following the January 2015 legislative election, the new SYRIZA-led administration however put the decision under review.